Our Services – for individuals (18+) bereaved of a child, sibling or grandchild

 Avenues of Support

-A TCFV membership – complimentary for the remainder of the financial year – gives you access to services such as…
+A TCFV membership – gives you access to services such as…

 Bereaved Parent, Sibling & Grandparent Support Centre – located in Canterbury, in Melbourne’s eastern suburbs, where you can meet other people in a similar situation.
 Drop in and see us.